 A classical music piece is often made up of several parts and each has its own ending.
 As tempting as it may be to clap after each part, you should wait to the very end of the last part before you clap.
 A long pause and gestures from the conductor and performers often help you tell when a piece actually ends.

 Can I bring children?

-It depends on the age of your children and the type of concert.
-SPO often features some young performers, which can inspire a love of music in others.
-Some SPO concerts are designed with families in mind.
-However, young children (under 12 years of age) often find standard length classical concerts too long to sit and focus.
+It may depend on the age of your children, or the type of concert.
+The SPO Holiday event, in December, is very family-friendly and features young people performing and inspiring a love of music in others.
+Some younger children (under 12 years of age) may find standard-length, pure classical concerts too long.
+You know your child.